nerabits/Surge-Manual/policy/proxy.md

 	When the option is true, if the desired interface is not available, Surge is allowed to use the default interface to bind the connection.
 Otherwise, the connection fails directly.

+* test-url

+Override the global testing URL.
+The URL is used for availability and latency testing.

 * tfo

+Enable the TCP Fast Open for the policy.

 * mptcp

+Enable the MultiPath TCP for the policy.
+Must be used with the Network Framework.
+(Experimental features)

 * no-error-alert